Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

-It is well known and easy to see that $ \P^{(0)} (E(A)) $ is bounded away from 0 (by convergence to Brownian motion) and the second term can be made arbitrarily small by choosing $M$ sufficiently large.
+It is well-known and easy to see that $ \P^{(0)} (E(A)) $ is bounded away from 0 (by convergence to Brownian motion) and the second term can be made arbitrarily small by choosing $M$ sufficiently large.
 The result follows. \end{proof}